PaulCollins99/RePay/README.md

 Signing out from google is not implemented in this app.
 This is due to the way that google handles logging out.
 Google believes a third party app should not force Google to clear its session.
 The end user must do this themselves.

-A few github issues did not make it into the final prototype due to time and knowledge restrictions
+A few github issues did not make it into the final prototype due to time and knowledge restrictions.